Firas220890/backend-docker-setup/README.md

 _At this stage your all the required services to run Magento should be successfully installed and started._

+Additionally phpmyadmin have also been setup for the ease of accessing the database.

+Link: 127.0.0.1:8081

+**Database credentials:**
+Server: mariadb
+username: mage24_user
+password: mage24_pass

 **Steps to install Magento:**

 Step 1: Navigate to folder **backend-docker-setup** if not already in it.